-Losing a baby or child is an extremely difficult event in anyone’s life.
-Grief following the unexpected death of your baby or toddler is an intense and enduring experience and a very personal thing.
+Losing a child is an extremely difficult event in anyone’s life.
+Grief following the unexpected death of your child is an intense and enduring experience and a very personal thing.
 The loss can bring up a wide range of emotions including guilt and anger.

 Not everyone will need or want professional help.
 You may find that the support of family and friends or talking to other parents who have been through a similar loss is enough for you.
 It is important that you get the support that is right for you.